JoeruCodes/derogatory-japanese-text-detection/README.md

 ## Usage

 To use the Japanese Derogatory Sentence Detector, you can run the detect.py script with a Japanese sentence as a command-line argument.
-The script will output either 1 if the sentence is derogatory or 0 if it is non-derogatory.

 >Here's an example usage: